lynx/lynx-legacy-zephir/README.md

 ### Idea

 * Every day push >= 1 commit
-* Write small ORM|DBAL and libg with max functions support
+* Write ORM|DBAL and sublibs with max functions support
 * Perfomance tune (will start do it after beta release)

 ### Why it would be great?